-Georgia is home to an abundant species of spiders, most of which are harmless and won’t cause more than a small bump if bitten.
-Although the majority of spiders native to Georgia are harmless, the Brown Recluse and Black Widow spiders are both extremely poisonous and their bites can even be fatal.
+Georgia is home to an abundant species of spiders.
+Most of Georgia’s spiders are harmless and won’t cause more than a small bump if bitten.
+Although the majority of spiders native to Georgia are harmless, the Brown Recluse and Black Widow spiders are both extremely poisonous and can cause significant injury.
+Even worse, their bites can even be fatal.

-Who Are These Spiders?
+Who Are These Poisonous Spiders in Georgia?

 - How to spot a Black Widow spider: Black Widow spiders can be easily identified by a bright-red, hourglass shape on the underside of its abdomen.
-Apart from its iconic appearance, you can identify a Black Widow’s presence by its webs, which are the largest webs of all the web-spinning spiders.
+You can identify a Black Widow’s presence by its webs, which are the largest webs of all the web-spinning spiders.

-- Brown Recluse Spider: The Brown Recluse is less than the size of a quarter varies in color from a cream color to a mud-like dark brown, and it can be identified by a violin-shaped pattern on its neck.
+- How to spot a Brown Recluse spider: You can identify a Brown Recluse spider by the violin-shaped pattern on its neck.
 It looks like many other species of non-threatening spiders, so the indicative sign of a Brown Recluse spider is the pattern of its eyes.
-These spiders have six eyes that are set apart in three pairs along their face.
+These spiders have six eyes.
+Their eyes are set part in three pairs along the face.

 What Do These Spiders Do?

 A: They spend most of their time hanging “upside down” in their web, which often makes the hourglass marking immediately visible.
-Black Widow spiders are not typically aggressive, and will only bite as a defensive measure when they are attacked or feel threatened.
+Black Widow spiders are not typically aggressive, and they will only bite as a defensive measure when they are attacked or feel threatened.
 They will often retreat into hiding, but are more protective of their web when there are egg sacs present.

-A: The Brown Recluse will typically live in a dark, hot and dry habitat such as old abandoned houses, barns, and attics.
-These spiders will make a fairly messy web, but disparate from the Black Widow, they will not hide out in them.
+A: The Brown Recluse will typically live in a dark, hot, and dry habitat, such as old abandoned houses, barns, and attics.
+These spiders will make a fairly messy web, but different from the Black Widow, they will not hide out in their web.

 When Should I Look Out for These Spiders?